COINBASE GLOBAL, INC. ANNOUNCEMENT: If You Have Suffered Losses In Coinbase Global, Inc. (NASDAQ: COIN), You Are To Contact The Rosen Law Firm About Y...

-Why: Rosen Law Firm, a global investor rights law firm, announces an investigation of potential securities claims on behalf of shareholders of Coinbase Global, Inc. (NASDAQ: COIN) resulting from allegations that Coinbase may have issued materially misleading business information to the investing public.
+Why: Rosen Law Firm, a global investor rights law firm, continues to investigate potential securities claims on behalf of shareholders of Coinbase Global, Inc. (NASDAQ: COIN) resulting from allegations that Coinbase may have issued materially misleading business information to the investing public.

 So What: If you purchased Coinbase securities you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
 The Rosen Law Firm is preparing a class action seeking recovery of investor losses.